brainbuz/form-diva/Form-Diva/README.md

 Form::Diva knows about the most frequently needed attributes in HTML5 label and input tags.
 The attribute extra is provided to handle valueless attributes like required and attributes that are not explicitly supported by Form::Diva.
 Each supported tag has a single character shortcut.
 When no values in a field definition require spaces the shortcuts make it extremely compact to describe a field using qw/.

 The only required value in a field definition is name.
 When not specified type defaults to text.
+Comments may be added to fields and are returned by generate as a seperate hash element.
+Comments on hidden fields are not returned by the hidden method.

 Multivalued fields (checkboxes, select) are not currently supported, but may be in the future.